Published: Nov 05, 2014

 That was my take on Josephine Hart’s “Damage” when I read it in 1991.

 Well, and short: just 180 pages.
 (Even then, I was a fool for short books.)

 Remember this novel?
 For more than a moment, this surprise bestseller — 11 weeks on The New York Times list in hardcover, another 7 in paperback, widely translated — defined “European” fiction.
 [To buy the paperback from Amazon, click here.
 For the Kindle edition, click here.]

-Because I’m writing a short, erotic novel about a marriage, I thought I’d read the novel again.
-You can guess why: to see what I could steal.
+Because I’ve written a short, erotic novel about a marriage, I thought I should look at the novel again.
+You can guess why: to see if there was anything I could steal.

 Are movies powerful?
 Believe it.
 As I read, I heard Jeremy Irons deliver the lines of the narrator and Juliette Binoche speak Anna’s remarkable pronouncements.
 Spooky.